 How to Maintain a Platonic Relationship

-In instances where sexual attraction starts to seep into a platonic relationship, start by acknowledging it.
+In instances where sexual attraction starts to seep into a platonic friendship or relationship, start by acknowledging it.
 Let the other individual know about your feelings and be honest about your desire to keep certain romantic boundaries and feelings in check.
 Make sure to avoid any uncomfortable physical contact beyond a casual greeting, and refrain from starting discussions where romantic or sexual topics are the subject.
 This can include jokes or discussions of the other person’s sex life.

 Whenever possible, be mindful of what is said and done when you are together to maintain the openness of a platonic relationship.
-Be sure to avoid saying anything that could be misconstrued or be perceived as a mixed signal, especially if you know the other person in the platonic relationship has romantic feelings for you.
+Be sure to avoid saying anything that could be misconstrued or be perceived as a mixed signal, especially if you know the other person in the platonic friendship has romantic feelings for you.
 By setting clear boundaries, being upfront and honest about any romantic feelings and keeping your words and actions completely neutral, you can better stave off any romantic feelings within a non-sexual relationship.

 What to Do If Your Platonic Relationship Becomes Romantic

 If both individuals decide to move forward sexually, then there are a few things that may occur.
-If the expressed intimacy is a positive experience, it can possibly make the relationship stronger and even promote and strengthen new type of bonds.
-On the other hand, if it is not a positive experience, this added intimacy can be detrimental to a platonic relationship.
+If the expressed physical intimacy is a positive experience, it can possibly make the relationship stronger and even promote and strengthen new types of bonds.
+On the other hand, if it is not a positive experience, this added sexual intimacy can be detrimental to a platonic relationship.
 There may be instances where one of the individuals feels a romantic urge, while the other does not, making it difficult to keep the non-sexual relationship intact.